 El Salvador's delegate also emphasized the importance of a depoliticized approach to the selection of judges and magistrates.
 He spotlighted how his Government is enabling the participation of citizens and interested parties to the process of interviewing and vetting candidates for positions on the bench.
 El Salvador's public servants are delegates of the people and are responsible for abiding by the Constitution, regardless of their positions, he underscored.

 The representative of Gabon echoed those words, noting that her country had initiated an awareness programme so that its people have a better understanding of the judicial system.
 Her Government is also continuing to implement profound reforms in the justice sector � including budgetary increases and increased training for staff � that aim to revitalize the judicial apparatus and ensure its independence, she said.

 Rwanda's delegate, expressing his country's support for United Nations efforts to strengthen countries' national ownership of judicial reform initiatives, described the aftermath of the country's 1994 genocide as such an example.
 We sought to balance the strict application of the punitive provisions of the law with restorative alternatives, he stated.
+Rwanda's Constitution was built on the principle of human rights and fundamental freedoms.
 The home-grown, nationally owned solution has served Rwanda better than any other system, he emphasized.